-One of the most important parts of mindfulness meditation is the act of breathing, but what exactly does it mean when a meditation How-To tells you to “take a slow, deep breath”?
-How deep is deep?
+One of the most important parts of meditation is the act of mindful breathing, but what exactly does it mean when a meditation How-To tells you to “take a slow, deep breath”?
+How deep is deep breathing?
 How slow is slow?
-It turns out that there are a number of ways to breathe, each with its own unique benefits for the body and mind.
+It turns out that there are a number of breathing techniques, each with their own unique benefits for the body and mind.

-From square breathing to resonant breathing to Qigong breathing, if you feel like you need to develop your breathing skills, Mesmerize is an invaluable resource.
-Its unique breathing visuals are programmed to twist and swirl in time with the different movements of your breathing cycle, making it easy to get into a relaxing rhythm.
+From square breathing to resonant breathing to diaphragmatic breathing, if you feel like you need to develop your breathing skills, Mesmerize is an invaluable resource.
+Each unique visual is programmed to twist and swirl in time with the different movements of your breathing cycle, making it easy to get into a relaxing rhythm.

 Mesmerize: An Audio-Visual Meditation Experience